git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * Knobs 8, 9 and 10: selects the Session page
 * Knobs 9, 10 and 11: selects the Project/Track parameters page
 * Knobs 10, 11 and 12: jumps to a specific Electra One synthesizer preset for editing the plugin in focus.
 The preset must have the exact same name as the plugin!
 To jump back to the DrivenByMoss preset touch the same knobs!
-* Knobs 1, 2 and 7: emulates the pressing of a 'shift' button.
+* Knobs 1, 2, 7 or 5, 6, 12: emulates the pressing of a 'shift' button.
 Currently, this allows to fine tune all knobs.

 The following controls in the 6th column are identical on all pages: